adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #21 Moving right along.
 Another great day of progress.

 #22 Half-way through (i.e. week 2) of the 6th class of the 8-class program.

+#23 Wrapped up Week 3 of the 6th-class.
+Now on Week 4.